Nikronic/awesome-research/reaching-out-to-prospective-advisors/follow-up-for-cold-emails.md

 >Look forward to hearing from you.
 >*signature*

+Another sample[^1]:
+>[!example]
+>Dear Prof. XYZ,
+>
+>This is a kind reminder of the above email.
+>
+>I would like to reiterate my intention of working with you as your research interests greatly align with my experience.
+>
+>Thanks as I look forward to your reply.
+>Kind regards.

 ## Positive Response

 1. Don’t make them wait for too long: You should ideally respond to them within the same day.